s20151/BSI/README.md

 > Answer: $15,896.09

 ## Task 4:
 A computer memory system consists of four identical memory units connectedin parallel.
 The memory system’s “system success criteria” require that at least three memory units must function.
-*What is the probability of system success if the reliability of each memoryunit is 0.90*
+What is the probability of system success if the reliability of each memoryunit is 0.90?
 > Answer: 0.947700

 ## Task 5: